a22005094/Opto---Support-code-snippets-and-structures/README.md

 ## 3 - Other helpful snippets
-Other code experiments have also been provided here, to be possibly used in the future, such as a snippet for local device I/O file operations, namely for persisting and loading a JSON file on a mobile phone running a Unity project.
+Other code experiments have also been provided here, such as a snippet for local device I/O file operations, namely for persisting and loading JSON files on a mobile phone running a Unity application (likely to be used on future updates of the Opto application).